 - Often times, Dr. Kikuchi will request the anesthesiologist to administer a numbing injection to your foot / ankle for the procedure to provide pain control.
 This block typically lasts 8-10 hours but can provide pain relief upwards of 24-36 hours.
 In certain cases it may last longer.

 - It is advisable to begin taking your prescribed pain medication before your nerve block wears off.
 Preferably, start your prescribed medication when you begin to feel the numbing injection begin to wear off.
 Our goal is to provide you with comfort; however, you may still experience some pain.
 Medications should not be taken on an empty stomach.

 - Weaning off medication.
 As your pain begins to diminish, begin to taper your medications by taking fewer pills or taking them less often as needed.

 - Post-Op Nausea.
 You will also be prescribed a medication for the prevention of nausea during your post-op course.
 This medication should be used as needed.

 - A side effect of pain medications is constipation.
 Senokot-S or Colace (over the counter) is recommended, if needed.
 Drinking plenty of fluids and eating fresh fruits and vegetables will also help with constipation.

 - Medication refills.
 It is important that you don’t wait too long to call for new prescriptions of pain medication.
-These narcotic pain prescriptions cannot be called or faxed to your pharmacy due to federal drug enforcement laws and regulations.
+These narcotic pain prescriptions cannot be called or faxed to your pharmacy due to federal drug enforcement laws and regulations and you cannot have another active narcotics prescription at the time of refill.
 If you need a refill in 3-4 days please call our office and speak to one of Dr. Kikuchi’s staff members that you had surgery with Dr. Kikuchi, your specific procedure you had done, and your surgery date.
 This will help the staff members to provide better care for you.
 Staff members will then coordinate to either mail you the prescription or you will need to have someone to pick up the prescription at our office.